vishalxl/nostr_console/README.md

 ./nostr_console_elf64 --prikey=K --request='["REQ","cn",{"limit":20000,"kinds":[104,140,141,142],"since":1663417739}]' # run on linux/bash
 ```

+# Troubleshooting

+In case program is not sending events:

+1. Make sure you are running the latest version. ( versions from 0.2.6 to 0.2.9 were very unstable)
+2. Delete or backup the events file.
+Specially if its is more than 50 MB or has more than 50k events.
+3. Right after starting, press 1 or some menu a couple of times to allow some background processing, so that events can be processed.

+In case program is not fetching events:
+1. Give it other or more relays' using --relay argument.
+2. If event file is more than 50 MB, delete/backup it and start again.

 # Configuring Proxy
 When you are in an network which blocks outgoing HTTPS (e.g. company firewall), but there is a proxy you can set environment variable before running nostr_console.
 Examples below use authentication.
 Drop username:password if not required.